javaperf-consulting/indepth/README.md

 Software teams spend a significant amount of time trying to locate defects and fix bugs.
 Fixing a bug involves isolating the part of the code that causes unexpected behavior of the program and changing it to correct the error.
-Bug fixing is a challenging task, and developers often spend more time fixing bugs and making the codemore maintainable than developing new features.
+Bug fixing is a challenging task, and developers often spend more time fixing bugs and making the code more maintainable than developing new features.

 **Indepth** was developed to meet these challenges.
 Improve code quality quickly and thoroughly while letting developers develop value-added features.